 Business processes that are to be supported by the communication system are described by so-called workflows.
 A workflow consists of a number of single actions, which can be simple or complex in themselves again.
 The actions of a workflow can be carried out in either a sequential, or parallel way, or as alternatives to each other.
 Workflows can be connected, i.e. initiate or depend on one another.

-For any component in the architecture (see Figure 2: Components of the communication system) there are one or more workflows which deal with the creation, manipulation, and visualisation of business objects that are connected with it.
+For any component in the architecture (see Fig. 3) there are one or more workflows which deal with the creation, manipulation, and visualisation of business objects that are connected with it.